jay-neo/AA-IoT1-Simple-Old/README.md

-# ESP32 for DHT Sensor
+# ESP32 for DHT + Soil Moisture Sensors

-Go to `include/config.h` file and change things with your requirements.
+Go to `include/config.hpp` file and change things with your requirements.